tm-a-t/TGPy/guide/docs/extensibility/modules.md

 ## Add modules

-Add one of previous TGPy messages to modules by replying with `modules.add` function.
+Add one of previous TGPy messages to modules by replying with the `modules.add` function.

 ```python
 modules.add(module_name)